yuminyea/You-re-the-One-Whom-I-m-Talking-To/README.md

 ---

 ## Notes
-In the original experimental setup, the pedestrian environment also acted as the server.
-For deployment flexibility, the server and pedestrian environments have been separated, allowing the server to operate independently while all clients (pedestrians, cyclists, and drivers) connect seamlessly.
+- In the original experimental setup, the pedestrian environment also acted as the server.
+To enhance deployment flexibility, the server is now independent, allowing all clients (pedestrians, cyclists, drivers) to connect seamlessly.
 This change does not affect the experimental results or the system's functionality.

-- To focus on the study's key aspects, the full Unity project and source code have been temporarily withheld.
-Upon acceptance of the manuscript, these resources, including detailed implementation, will be shared openly.
+- Unity source code and additional resources will be shared upon manuscript acceptance.

 ---